Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Results

 Panel G of Figure \ref{fig:eg_spectrum} shows the mean difference in the core of the \halpha line in the \lirich stars as compared to their \dgs.
 To investigate this finding in more detail, we examine this \halpha feature as a function of \feh and \ali for both \lirich and \lin stars, but find no significant dependence of \feh and \ali on the \halpha feature when binning in \feh and \ali.

 However, by examining the difference in the spectra for individual pairs in more detail, we noticed differing shapes of the spectrum at the \halpha line.
-We subsequently categorized each pair difference into a $W-$profile, $M-$profile, or neither.
-Of our \total \lirich stars, 19\% of the sample (\wstars stars) produced a $W-$profile with their \dg, 8\% of the sample (\mstars stars) produced an $M-$profile, and 73\% were unclassified.
-We show an example of a $W-$profile and $M-$profile in Figure \ref{fig:w_vs_m}, and show the distribution of $W$ and $M$ designations on a Kiel diagram in Figure \ref{fig:hr_mw}.
+We subsequently categorized each pair difference into a `$W-$profile', `$M-$profile', or neither; Figure \ref{fig:w_vs_m} shows an example of a $W-$profile and $M-$profile.
+Of our \total \lirich stars, 20\% of the sample (\wstars stars) produced a $W-$profile with their \dg, 2\% of the sample (\mstars stars) produced an $M-$profile, and 78\% were unclassified.
+Figure \ref{fig:hr_mw} shows the distribution of $W$ and $M$ designations on a Kiel diagram.
 Interestingly, almost all the $M-$designations fall on the red clump, at \logg $\sim 2.4$ dex, while the $W-$designations span the entire giant branch.

 As seen in Figure \ref{fig:w_vs_m}, $W-$designations correspond to deeper flux in the wings in the \lirich stars and higher flux in the core, while $M-$designations refer to deeper flux in the core and higher flux in the wings for the \lirich star.
 Based on spectral shapes, these differences could be explained by respectively faster rotation of the \lirich star compared to the \dg ($W-$profile), and slower rotation of the \lirich star compared to the \dg ($M-$profile).
 The $W$ and $M$ profiles would also be produced if one of the pairs is in a (barely-detectable) spectroscopic binary, the $W-$profile when the \lirich star is a binary and the $M-$profile when the \dg is a binary; we investigate this further in Section \ref{sec:flag32}.
 Interestingly, these profiles show asymmetry around the center of the line, with the higher wavelength wing profile of the $M-$designations showing a larger difference than the lower wavelength wing.